 That’s because a DAM like ResourceSpace is built on metadata.
 When you use metadata as the primary method of organising digital assets, those assets can be classified in a number of different ways.
 Need to find an image of a family for a blog post or web page, but don’t have a specific image in mind?
 Simply searching for ‘family’ will return all images tagged with the metadata ‘family’.
 You don’t need to know the name of the file you’re looking for, you just need to search for related categories.

 ResourceSpace allows for fixed metadata fields so you can control the metadata inputs, including through dropdown lists, radio buttons or checkboxes, as well as AI tagging.
-AI automated tagging will recognise objects, items, faces and places present in an image and prompt appropriate keywords for the user to choose from.
+AI automated tagging will recognise objects, terms, faces and places present in an image and prompt appropriate keywords for the user to choose from.

 #BestPractice